kartik-v/yii2-krajee-base/README.md

 ##Latest Release
 The latest version of the module is v1.0.0 released on 06-Nov-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-krajee-base/blob/master/CHANGE.md) for details.

-## Latest Release
-The latest version of the module is v1.0.0 released on 06-Nov-2014.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-krajee-base/blob/master/CHANGE.md) for details.

 ## Installation

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).